mspear299/odin-recipes/README.md

 # odin-recipes
-Hello to those that are reading this!

-In this first project I’ll demonstrate my very basic html/git knowledge that I've learned so far through the Odin Project.
-I'll be creating a very basic web page where I'll be linking to a bunch of recipes through a main index page.
+This is a very basic html site with a main index page that links to three seperate recipe pages.
+This site is intended to show my progression through the Odin Project.

 -Marcus